 BEHIND THE SCENES

-Opening the door with SPG for Apple Watch and a little misdirection
+Opening the door with a little misdirection

 Getting SPG Keyless to work on Apple Watch was a complicated process because we had to find a way to get existing functionality to work in a new way and on a new form factor that had not even launched yet.
 After a lot of trial and error, we made it work by taking a simple approach that most people could not figure out because it was so obvious.

 Using SPG keyless from the smartphone app was a process where you would open the app, tap unlock the door, and then hold the phone up to the sensor on the door to unlock it.
-The door sensor would normally be in sleep mode to preserve its battery life, but when the phone’s metal would disrupt the sensor field, the lock would wake up and start scanning for a key.
+The door sensor would typically be in sleep mode to preserve battery life, but when the phone’s metal would disrupt the sensor field, the lock would wake up and start scanning for a key.
 The key would then be sent from the phone to lock through Bluetooth to unlock the door.

 The process for SPG Keyless on Apple Watch was similar but different in a few key ways.
 Most people assumed that we used the Bluetooth functionality in Apple Watch to send the key, but no one could access the Bluetooth in the Apple Watch, and we were no exception.
-Like with the phone, we used the metal in the watch to wake up the door sensor.
-The difference was when a guest would tap ‘unlock door’ on the SPG Apple Watch app, we would trigger the key to still be sent from the phone but with a much stronger Bluetooth signal than if the key had been triggered from the phone.
+Like the phone, we used the metal in the watch to wake up the door sensor.
+When a guest would tap ‘unlock door’ on the SPG Apple Watch app, we would trigger the key to still be sent from the phone but with a much stronger Bluetooth signal than if the key had been triggered from the phone.
 This way, it made it look like the entire process of unlocking the door happened from the Apple Watch as the guest would open the app, tap ‘unlock door’ hold the Apple Watch up to the sensor and then see the door sensor turn green as it appeared to unlock the door.